emqx/emqx-docs/en_US/data-integration/data-bridge-redis.md

 HINCRBY emqx_message_dropped_count ${topic} 1
 ```

-One will be added to the corresponding counter every time the command is executed.
+Each time the command is executed, the corresponding counter is incremented by 1.

 **Rule SQL**